isomerpages/moe-catholichigh/_dual-track-curriculum/Subjects Offered (IP & SP)/Aesthetics.md

 | General Music 	| Learning about<br><br>– Elements of Music<br>– Drumming / Keyboard<br>– Song Cover 	| Learning about<br><br>– Instrument: Guitar<br>– Soundscape / Song Writing<br>Digital Audio Workstation 	|
 | Food and Consumer Education 	| Learning about<br><br>Food and Nutrition<br>Culinary Skills 	|  	|

-Insert video here.

 #### Signature Programmes

 MEP@CHS offers a comprehensive music programme for students with the aptitude and passion for music.
-Find out more about MEP@CHS&nbsp;[here](https://staging.d26k7rl81eo6rb.amplifyapp.com/secondary/Talent-Development/music-elective-programme/).
+Find out more about MEP@CHS&nbsp;[here](https://www.catholichigh.moe.edu.sg/secondary/Talent-Development/music-elective-programme/).

 One of the signature programmes in our Aesthetics programme is Rapid Prototyping with 3D printers under Design and Technology class.
 In this programme, students use a 3D design software and work with rapid prototyping and&nbsp;fabrication&nbsp;tools, i.e. the 3-D printing machine, to experiment and realize their designs.
 Students will be able to improve their abstract designs by looking at the prototypes and refine their designs towards a final product.
 This process of integrating technology with rapid prototyping skills aims to nurture our students towards a community of makers.